 - The second is about body language.
 Holding your hand up, palm facing someone is stop gesture, which generally is not the message you want to convey in portraits.

 - Thirdly, the palm is a lighter skin tone and the eyes go to the lightest part of a photo.
-If somebody’s palm is next to their face, it will pull attention away from their face, the most important part of a portrait.
+If somebody’s palm is next to their face, it’ll direct attention away from their face, the most important part of a portrait.

-Which leads to the next tip for hand poses for pictures…
+Which leads to my next tip for hand poses for pictures…

 6. Avoid squished skin in hand poses

 Skin, especially cheeks, is squishy.
-Ask your subject to place a hand next to their face, rather than rest their chin or cheek in their hand.
+I ask a female subject to place a hand next to her face, rather than rest her chin or cheek in her hand.

-You’re using the hand to frame the face, you don’t want it to push into the skin and distort features.
+With hand poses you’re using the hand to frame the face and make the image more appealing, you don’t want a hand to push into the skin and distort features or create wrinkles.

 7. Rigid fingers in hand photography

-How you pose your fingers can be tricky.
+Pay careful attention to posing fingers to avoid tense hand poses.
 The most important tip to remember for making hands look good in pictures is to keep fingers soft.

-Some people raise their little finger when they raise a glass or cup to take a sip.
+Some people raise their little finger when they raise a glass of wine or a teacup to take a sip.
 It’s the same with posing fingers in portraits.
-So when posing hands you need to watch out for fingers that stick up randomly and spoil the line of the hand.
+So, for an elegant look when posing hands, watch for fingers that stick up randomly and spoil the line of the hand.

 8. Foreshortening limbs and digits